Congratulations to the Class of 2021 Teacher Consultants

 Please register at least two weeks before the class begins.

 If you are not enrolled in a Master's Degree program at West Chester University, learn how to enroll as a nondegree student.

-The Pennsylvania Writing and Literature Project offers an Invitational Institute in the Teaching of Writing.
+The West Chester Writing Project offers an Invitational Institute in the Teaching of Writing.
 Participants earn six graduate credits from West Chester University.

 Experienced teachers come together to demonstrate and examine their classroom practices, study the latest research about teaching, and develop their own teaching skills.
 As a result of these activities, teachers are better prepared for their own classrooms and for teaching other teachers.

 This teachers-teaching-teachers model is the heart of the Project philosophy.